About Applied Materials, Inc.

-Semiconductor Systems, 65% of revenue, makes a wide range of manufacturing equipment used to fabricate integrated circuits, including patterning systems, transistor and interconnect products, metrology, inspection and review systems, and packaging technologies.
+Semiconductor Systems, more than 60% of revenue, makes a wide range of manufacturing equipment used to fabricate integrated circuits, including patterning systems, transistor and interconnect products, metrology, inspection and review systems, and packaging technologies.
 Key products are the Vantage, the Radiance and Centura Systems, VIISta Systems, the Raider and Nokota Platforms, and the Centura RP Epi.

-Applied Global Services, about 20% of revenue, provides products that improve equipment and fab performance and productivity, including spares, upgrades, services, and factory automation software for semiconductor, display, and other products.
+Applied Global Services, around a quarter of revenue, provides products that improve equipment and fab performance and productivity, including spares, upgrades, services, and factory automation software for semiconductor, display, and other products.

 Applied has operations in the US, Asia/Pacific, and Europe.
-Customers in China account for about 30% of revenue, which puts Applied at risk of being affected by trade tensions between the US and China.
-Customers in South Korea account for about 20% of revenue and those in the US and Japan each supply about 10% of Applied's revenue.
+Customers in China account for about 30% of revenue.
+Customers in Taiwan account for about 20% of revenue and those in the US, Korea and Japan each supply about 10% of Applied's revenue.

 Products in Semiconductor Systems are manufactured in Santa Clara, California; Austin, Texas; Gloucester, Massachusetts; Kalispell, Montana; Rehovot, Israel; and Singapore.
 Products in the Display and Adjacent Markets segment are manufactured in Alzenau, Germany and Tainan, Taiwan.
 Other products are manufactured in Treviso, Italy.

 The company's headquarter offices are in Santa Clara, California.
 The company also have offices, plants and warehouse in many locations throughout the world, including Europe, Japan, North America (principally the United States), Israel, China, India, Korea, Southeast Asia and Taiwan.